12 BEST COSTA RICA WATERFALLS – The Ultimate Guide

 Trizilias waterfall

 The Trizilias waterfalls is another very hidden waterfall spot in Costa Rica.
 Located on the same property as La Muralla waterfall, you can perfectly combine these two.
-The trails are different from each other and you will have to pay an extra entrance fee to go to Trizilias waterfall.
+The trails are different from each other and you will have to pay an extra entrance fee to go to Trizilias Waterfall.
 But it is totally worth it as you will then descend down to a collection of three beautiful hidden waterfalls in the middle of the jungle.
 To get to the other waterfall you have to cross the riverbed but there is a line to hold on to.
-A fun adventure for the waterfall lovers!
+A fun adventure for waterfall lovers!

 The Trizilias waterfall is a fun hiking adventure